Cerrado States that Mont Sorcier Feasibility Contemplates a Higher Through-put Rate by 60%

 Shareholders seeking more detailed information are advised to access the Cerrado Gold Inc. press release dated November 10, 2025 by clicking here.

-This press release was written by David Christie, P. Geo., Consultant for Chibougamau Independent Mines Ind. in his capacity as a Qualified Person (Q.P.) under NI 43-101.
+This press release was written by David Christie, P. Geo., President and COO of Globex in his capacity as a Qualified Person (Q.P.) under NI 43-101.

-Neither the TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this news release.

 Fax: 819.797.1470